SaiTeja69/Digital_Text_To_Handwriting/README.md

 You get your final output in final.jpg

-Use imglbl to get images of your own
-Tutorial : https://github.com/tzutalin/labelImg
+Use imglbl to create data which can be used for converting text to handwriting Tutorial : https://github.com/tzutalin/labelImg